 2 known variant impressions of version 1, state II

-Proof before the editioning of version 3.
+Proof before the editioning of version 2, only state.

 State Changes and Additions: